STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

 ```

 ![](hw02-gapminder_exploration_files/figure-markdown_github/unnamed-chunk-16-1.png)

-*You don’t have to use all the data in every plot!
-It’s fine to filter down to one country or small handful of countries.*

 To give another example of using filtered data, here is a boxplot of the life expectancy in each country in Asia.